Extra-twisted connected sum G_2-manifolds: The basics of the construction

 \subsection{Angles}

-Before we enumerate the possible combinations of $(a, b_+, b_-, \vartheta)$, let us discuss briefly the geometric meaning of $\vartheta$.
+Before we enumerate the possible combinations of $(a, b_+, b_-, \vartheta)$ that make it possible to match $\varphi^{ab_+}$ to $\varphi^{ab_-}$ with a torus matching $\tormat$ with gluing angle $\vartheta$, let us discuss briefly the geometric meaning of $\vartheta$.
 We can think of $\vartheta$ as the angle in $T^2$ between the external circle factors in $M_+$ and $M_-$, but that leaves an ambiguity of sign and complementary angles.
 However, because the definition of the \gtstr s involves an orientation of the external circle factors the direction of the tangent vectors $\partial_{\anglex_+}$ and $\partial_{\anglex_-}$ have some meaning, and the angle between them is $|\vartheta| \in (0, \pi)$.
 The sign can be described in terms of the complex structure on the cross-section induced by the \gtstr{} on $M_+$ (vector multiplication by $\partial_t$); because the $T^2$ factor is a complex curve, it makes sense to consider the oriented angle from $\partial_{\anglex_+}$ to $\partial_{\anglex_-}$.

 If we swap the roles of $M_+$ and $M_-$ then the complex structure on the cross-section is conjugated, so even though $\partial_{\anglex_+}$ and $\partial_{\anglex_-}$ are swapped the oriented angle $\vartheta$ is unchanged.
 More formally, note that if $\hkr : \kd_+ \to \kd_-$ is a $\vartheta$-\hk rotation, then so is $\hkr^{-1}$.
 Let $(M', \varphi')$ be the corresponding $\vartheta$-twisted connected sum of $M_-$ and $M_+$.
 Then there is a tautological (oriented) diffeomorphism $M \to M'$, and that pulls back $\varphi'$ to~$\varphi$.